manpreetsingh04m/lab-react-redux-boilerplate/README.md

 ### Progression 4:

-Inside `LikeCounter.jsx` -> create a store, and pass `reducer` (the same reducer which you created in the previous progression) as an argument to it.
+Inside `LikeCount.jsx` -> create a store, and pass `reducer` (the same reducer which you created in the previous progression) as an argument to it.

 Use `dispatch` to dispatch the action to the store.